Photo Infringement Basics – Negotiation tips from Attorney Steve® The Photo Lawyer™

 Contact a Photo Infringement Law Firm

-We offer no cost initial consultations to companies and individuals (including webmasters, marketing and advertising companies) who received a cease and desist letter, subpoena, notice of a federal court lawsuit or legal demand letter.
+We offer a low cost initial consultations to companies and individuals (including webmasters, marketing and advertising companies) who received a cease and desist letter, subpoena, notice of a federal court lawsuit or legal demand letter.
 Call (877) 276-5084.
 We offer low flat rate fees for most non-litigation cases.
 We can help you explore your options, negotiate settlements, and ensure the copyright release agreement has favorable terms that protect you and don't leave you exposed to future litigation.

 We also represent artists and photographers who have used reverse image search tools to find infringement online, subject to certain criteria listed on this blog.
 Call us to discuss your case or email me at the address on the right side of this page.